+Though Cuba has not been affected for decades by large scale infectious disease outbreaks, Hurricane Imra in 2017 serves as a prime example of the country’s emergency preparedness and public health response capacities.
+Fast resource re-allocation, including the immediate creation of extra hospital beds in major healthcare facilities, pre-emptive staffing of medical workers in rural areas, and equipping healthcare facilities with emergency power generators to anticipate electricity loss all concurrently enabled uninterrupted healthcare service provision during and after Irma.
+Post-hurricane epidemiological surveillance revealed no occurrence of waterborne and/or gastroenteritis disease outbreaks across the country, reaffirming Cuba’s adequate disaster management strategies.
+Cuba is also an active international player in supporting other countries’ emergency response capacities.
+The country dispatched healthcare workers to support numerous hurricane damages in Caribbean countries, as well as the two major Ebola virus disease outbreaks in African countries[ref].
+All being said, Cuba is arguably considered one of the most prepared countries for COVID-19, though much of this preparedness came due to a particular political context that raises questions about civil liberties (Wenham and Kittelsen).

 Response to COVID-19

 In January 2020, Cuba activated the National Temporary Group to intersectorally confront the pandemic, outlining the policies of government, communication, and science and technology (Bermejo et al 2020).
 Cuban authorities subsequently followed international guidelines, conducting contact tracing, isolating suspected cases, and mandating the use of masks in public places (Perez Riverol 2020).
 The first case of COVID-19 was confirmed in Cuba on March 11, 2020 (Galban-Garcia 2020).
-On March 22, 2020, Cuba announced the selective closure of its international borders at airports and recreational ports; this was at a time when the country had fewer than 50 confirmed cases of COVID-19 and only one death.
-Simultaneously, all public events that could not be safely socially distanced were suspended.
-Authorities thereafter activated Cuba’s defense councils, which decentralize the chain of command, and instituted interprovincial checkpoints to enforce mobility bans; by mid-May, the Oxford Stringency Index gave Cuba its highest evaluation for governmental response (Hale et al 2020; Salas 2020).
-During the three months after the first case was confirmed, Cuba also instituted some unique measures, including instituting a nationwide door-to-door active screening for individuals with COVID-19 symptoms; some have attributed much of Cuba’s success to these proactive measures (Galban-Garcia 2020).
+On March 22, 2020, Cuba announced the selective closure of its international borders at airports and recreational ports; this was at a time when the country had fewer than 50 confirmed cases of COVID-19 and only one death.[ref]
+Simultaneously, all public events where safe social distancing cannot be respected were suspended.
+Their immediate resource re-allocation created enough hospital beds to accommodate all severe cases; in April 2020, when the transmission rate in the country peaked, they still had around 20% occupancy rate of ICU beds after accomodating all COVID-19 patients across 30 major hospitals.[ref]
+Authorities thereafter activated Cuba’s defense councils, which decentralize the chain of command, and instituted interprovincial checkpoints to enforce mobility bans;[ref] by mid-May, the Oxford Stringency Index gave Cuba its highest evaluation for governmental response (Hale et al 2020; Salas 2020).
+During the three months after the first case was confirmed, Cuba also instituted some unique measures, including instituting a nationwide door-to-door active screening for individuals with COVID-19 symptoms and referral of suspected cases into isolation facilities where treatment and tests were provided;[ref] some have attributed much of Cuba’s success to these proactive measures (Galban-Garcia 2020).

 After the immediate governmental response, Cuba relied on its primary healthcare workers to carry out a proactive nationwide campaign of disease surveillance and community outreach (Salas 2020).
-Cuba’s research centers continued working through the pandemic; by October 2020, Cuba had four vaccine candidates and Cuba’s Finaly Vaccine Institute had a promising vaccine candidate, SOBERANA 01 (Gail Reed 2020).
+Cuba’s research centers continued working through the pandemic; by October 2020, Cuba had four vaccine candidates and Cuba’s Finlay Institue of Vaccine had a promising vaccine candidate, SOBERANA 01 (Gail Reed 2020).
 Cuba additionally focused some of its efforts abroad, garnering positive international reactions as stories of Cuban doctors being flown around the world widely circulated; these stories were reminiscent of similar praise garnered by Cuban doctors who flew to help during the Ebola epidemic (Samuels 2020; Salas 2020).